aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 In a real-life environment you might need to setup [SSO permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) for SSO users to allow the authorized users to assume an IAM role and log into an AWS account.
 For example, you can provide _Data Scientist_ role permissions for a user to be able to interact with account resources and have level of access they need to fulfill their role.

 ### How it works
+The following diagram presents the end-to-end sign-on flow for an AWS SSO user.

 ![](design/solution-flow.drawio.svg)

+An AWS SSO user clicks on a corresponding Studio application in their SSO portal.
+AWS SSO prepares a SAML assertion (**1**) with configured SAML attribute mappings.
+A custom SAML application is configured with the Amazon API Gateway endpoint URL as its Assertion Consumer Service (ACS), and needs mapping attributes containing the AWS SSO user ID, team ID, as well as the SageMaker domain ID.
+We use `domainid`, `studiouserid`, and `teamid` custom attributes to send all needed information to the SAML backend.

+The API Gateway endpoint calls an AWS Lambda function (**2**) that parses the SAML response to extract the domain ID, user ID, and team ID and use them to generate a Studio presigned URL for a specific Studio user profile by calling [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) API via a SageMaker API VPC endpoint (**3**).
+The Lambda function finally performs a redirection (**4**) via an HTTP 302 response to sign in the user in Studio.

 ### Network infrastructure
+The solution implements a fully isolated SageMaker domain environment with all network traffic going through [AWS PrivateLink](https://aws.amazon.com/privatelink) connections.
+You may optionally enable internet access from the Studio notebooks.
+The solution also creates three [VPC security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control traffic between all solution components such as the SAML backend Lambda function, [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/concepts.html), and SageMaker Studio notebooks.

+![](design/network-architecture.drawio.svg)

 This solution provisions all required network infrastructure.
 The CloudFormation template `./cfn-templates/vpc.yaml` contains the source code.

-![](design/network-architecture.drawio.svg)

-The solution implements a fully isolated SageMaker domain environment with all network traffic going through [AWS PrivateLink](https://aws.amazon.com/privatelink) connections.
-You may optionally enable internet access from the Studio notebooks.

 ### IAM Roles